diegoltogni/balena-challenge/README.md

-# balena_task

-Little project for Balena interview process
+# Balena - Data Lead interview exercise

+This was an exercise proposed by Balena during the interview process for a position as Data Lead with them.

+# Context

+More info about the exercise can be found [here](./email.md) and [here](./exercise.md).